 What can you not like about a city that is home to magnificent parks and dense forests, that is a stone’s throw away from beautiful waterfalls, that has more craft breweries than most others, and that is the perfect starting point for exploring the Beaver State.

-Here’s a giant list of all fun, quirky, essential, and oh-so-weird things to do in Portland, Oregon.
+Here’s a giant list of all fun, quirky, essential, and oh-so-weird things to do in Portland, Oregon on a weekend trip.